tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/service-operations.md

 ---
 # Service operations (Azure Search Service REST API)

-While most of the Azure Search Service REST APIs apply to a particular resource in your Search service such as an index, data source, etc., some APIs are global to the Search service itself.
-These APIs are listed here.
+While most of the Azure Search Service REST APIs apply to a particular resource in your Search service such as an index, data source, and so on, some APIs are global to the Search service itself.
+Currently, the only service operation returns information about resource consumption and service limits.

 ## Operations on services